 In Fig.~\ref{fig_SDA_powerspec} we compare the average power spectral density of all species with the spectra of individual species as computed directly and via the SDA approximation.
-It is immediate to notice that the mean-field power spectral density is often not representative of individual species, which show surprisingly strong heterogeneity in their fluctuation spectra.
-Another interesting feature of these results is the presence of peaks in the power spectral density away from zero for some species --- this implies quasi-periodic fluctuations in the population that are not observed in the ecosystem as a whole.
+We immediately notice that the mean-field power spectral density is often not representative of individual species, which show surprisingly strong heterogeneity in their fluctuation spectra.
+Another interesting feature of these results is the presence of peaks in the power spectral density away from zero for some species --- this implies quasi-periodic fluctuations in these populations that are not observed in the ecosystem as a whole.

 Finally we observe the curious feature that (for this model at least) the total power of fluctuations appears approximately conserved, meaning that those species which do not have large fluctuations at low frequencies are the same as those with unusually large fluctuations at higher frequencies.
 At present we do not have an intuitive explanation for this behaviour, highlighting the richness of non-obvious information present in these complex power spectral densities.